-ONSITE COMMUNITY PRE-SCHOOL
+PRE-SCHOOL

-There is an on-site community Pre-School that caters for 2, 3 and 4 year-olds.
-The Pre-School although operating under separate admission procedures, is managed by the school and operates from adapted rooms within the school building.
+There is an on-site Pre-School that caters for 2, 3 and 4 year-olds.
+The Pre-School is managed by the school and operates within the school building.
 This is a stimulating and welcoming environment where children thrive in the care of experienced and dedicated staff.